-The land between the Missouri River and the Rockies, along the Great Plains and the high foothills, was crossed over and forgotten by the men who were forging on into farther countries in search of lands where fortune was swift and easy.
-California, Oregon, all the early farming and timbering lands of the distant Northwest — these lay far beyond the Plains; and as we have noted, they were sought for, even before gold was dreamed of upon the Pacific Slope.
+The land between the Missouri River and the Rockies, along the Great Plains and the high foothills, was crossed over and forgotten by the men who were forging on into farther countries searching for lands where fortune was swift and easy.
+California, Oregon, all the early farming and timbering lands of the distant Northwest — these lay far beyond the Plains, and as we have noted, they were sought for, even before gold was dreamed of upon the Pacific Slope.

-For a long time it was this Indian population which held back the white settlements of Kansas, Nebraska, the Dakotas, Montana, Wyoming, Colorado.
-But as men began to work farther and farther westward in search of homes in Oregon, or in quest of gold in California or Idaho or Montana, the Indian question came to be a serious one.
+For a long time, it was this Indian population that held back the white settlements of Kansas, Nebraska, the Dakotas, Montana, Wyoming, Colorado.
+But as men began to work farther and farther westward in search of homes in Oregon or in quest of gold in California or Idaho or Montana, the Indian question came to be a serious one.

-To the Army, soon after the Civil War, fell the task of exterminating, or at least evicting, the savage tribes over all this unvalued and unknown Middle West.
+Soon after the Civil War, the Army fell to the task of exterminating, or at least evicting, the savage tribes overall this unvalued and unknown Middle West.
 This was a process not altogether simple.
-For a considerable time the Indians themselves were able to offer very effective resistance to the enterprise.
-They were accustomed to living upon that country, and did not need to bring in their own supplies; hence the Army fought them at a certain disadvantage.
-In sooth, the Army had to learn to become half Indian before it could fight the Indians on anything like even terms.
-We seem not so much to have coveted the lands in the first Indian-fighting days; we fought rather for the trails than for the soil.
+For a considerable time, the Indians themselves were able to offer very effective resistance to the enterprise.
+They were accustomed to living upon that country and did not need to bring in their own supplies; hence the Army fought them at a certain disadvantage.
+The Army had to learn to become half Indian before fighting the Indians on anything like even terms.
+We seem not to have coveted the lands in the first Indian-fighting days; we fought rather for the trails than for the soil.
 The Indians themselves had lived there all their lives, had conquered their environment, and were happy in it.
-They made a bitter fight; nor are they to be blamed for doing so.
+They made a bitter fight, nor are they to be blamed for doing so.

-The greatest of our Indian wars have taken place since our own Civil War; and perhaps the most notable of all the battles are those which were fought on the old cow range — in the land of our last frontier.
+The greatest of our Indian wars have taken place since our own Civil War, and perhaps the most notable of all the battles are those which were fought on the old cow range — in the land of our last frontier.
 We do not lack abundant records of this time of our history.
-Soon after the Civil War the railroads began edging out into the Plains.
-They brought, besides many new settlers, an abundance of chroniclers and historians and writers of hectic fiction or supposed fact.
-A multitude of books came out at this time of our history, most of which were accepted as truth.
-That was the time when we set up as Wild West heroes rough skinclad hunters and so-called scouts, each of whom was allowed to tell his own story and to have it accepted at par.
+Soon after the Civil War, the railroads began edging out into the Plains.
+Besides many new settlers, they brought an abundance of chroniclers and historians, and writers of hectic fiction or supposed fact.
+Many books came out at this time of our history, most of which were accepted as truth.
+That was the time when we set up as Wild West heroes rough skin-clad hunters and so-called scouts, each of whom was allowed to tell his own story and to have it accepted at par.

-Even as early as 1866, Colonel Marcy, an experienced army officer and Indian-fighter, took the attitude of writing about a vanishing phase of American life.
-In his Army “Life on the Border,” he says:
+Even as early as 1866, Colonel Marcy, an experienced army officer and Indian fighter, took the attitude of writing about a vanishing phase of American life.
+In his Army “Life on the Border,” he said:

-“I have been persuaded by many friends that the contents of the book which is herewith presented to the public are not without value as records of a fast-vanishing age, and as truthful sketches of men of various races whose memory will shortly depend only on romance, unless some one who knew them shall undertake to leave outlines of their peculiar characteristics….
-I am persuaded that excuse may be found in the simple fact that all these peoples of my description — men, conditions of life, races of aboriginal inhabitants and adventurous hunters and pioneers — are passing away.
+“I have been persuaded by many friends that the contents of the book which is herewith presented to the public are not without value as records of a fast-vanishing age, and as truthful sketches of men of various races whose memory will shortly depend only on romance unless someone who knew them shall undertake to leave outlines of their peculiar characteristics… I am persuaded that excuse may be found in the simple fact that all these peoples of my description — men, living conditions, races of aboriginal inhabitants, and adventurous hunters and pioneers — are passing away.

 I trust I am not in error when I venture to place some value, however small, on everything which goes to form the truthful history of a condition of men incident to the advances of civilization over the continent — a condition which forms peculiar types of character, breeds remarkable developments of human nature — a condition also which can hardly again exist on this or any other continent, and which has, therefore, a special value in the sum of human history.”

 Such words as the foregoing bespeak a large and dignified point of view.
 No one who follows Marcy’s pages can close them with anything but respect and admiration.
-It is in books such as this, then, that we may find something about the last stages of the clearing of the frontier.
+In books such as this, then, we may find something about the last stages of the clearing of the frontier.